-Submit applications to ki-bridge@mit.edu (cc all the involved PIs) by 10 AM Monday, September 16, 2024.
+Submit applications to ki-bridge@mit.edu (cc all involved PIs) by 10 AM Tuesday, October 14, 2025.
 Please see Acceptance of Terms on pages 3 and 4 of this document-by submitting the application, PIs agree to abide by these terms.